locessentials/eng401-business-english-us/unit4/week12/professional-development-assignment.md

 - Deliver training materials to our class team, thereby supporting the class in developing what you believe to be important and relevant leadership skills

 ---

-## Assignment Overview

-Your assignment this week is to take on the role of people manager and to design **leadership training materials** that can be used to develop specific skills within a role of your choosing.
-Your leadership developoment materials can be geared to training people managers, their employees, or whole teams.
-You could create a role play with discussion questions, a template for a document that is necessary in employee management with instructions for use, or a guide on specific things related to leadership and people management that employees and leaders should know.

-**Assignment tip:** When selecting your topic and the media that is most appropriate for communicating about it, focus on specific skills you'd like to develop and ways of improving the people management experience for everyone.

-**Assignment requirement:** Please get sign-off from the instructor on the topic you'll address and the text types you'll use.

 ## Step-by-step Instructions